Looking for fundraising ideas? Have a great idea, but aren’t sure how to promote it? Never fear, we’ve got you covered.

 Below are just some of the ideas you can use for planning a fundraising event.
 We’ve also got tips and tools to help you make your event a success.
 Just remember, you know best what works for your community.

 Young people are great fundraisers.
-As children and adolescents learn about humanitarian work and how it's funded by donations, they also learn about self-respect, how to ask for help and show gratitude.
+As children, adolescents and young adults learn about humanitarian work and how it's funded by donations, they also learn about self-respect, how to ask for help and show gratitude.
 Consider involving your young ones with a few of these ideas, or work with their teachers, the PTA or school administration to get everyone in on the fun.

 Include "peaceful change" on your wishlist for any occasion, and collect donations in lieu of gifts.
 You won't miss that toaster when you think of how much you've helped a family turn crisis into opportunity.